 Lucideon Assists in Identifying Root Cause of Cracking in Additive Manufactured Components

-Leveraging the experience of our Additive Manufacturing (AM) team, our dedicated testing and analysis laboratories and background in powder and microstructural characterization - we were able to analyze both the residual stress inside the component and the changes in the recycled powder, both of which were considered likely contributors to the failure.
-We were able to identify the root cause as an issue in the quality of the recycled powder, and were able to recommend changes to powder handling processes, recycling programs and the in-line process settings, in order to prevent these issues moving forward.
+Leveraging the experience of our Additive Manufacturing (AM) team, our dedicated testing and analysis laboratories, and background in powder and microstructural characterisation, we were able to analyse both the residual stress inside the component and the changes in the recycled powder, both of which were considered likely contributors to the failure.
+We were able to identify the root cause as an issue in the quality of the recycled powder and were able to recommend changes to powder handling processes, recycling programs, and the in-line process settings, to prevent these issues moving forward.

 Our client was able to confidently produce high quality additive components without the scrap costs associated with periodic failures, or the concern of reliability issues in their end-use application, reducing the overall liability for the company.